adiventech/problem_solving/README.md

-This is the repo to track the daily progress of zDSA and leetcode problem
+This is the repo to track the daily progress of DSA and leetcode problem